iAbhishek91/learn-terraform/docs/q&a.md

 ## What is terraformrc file

-"terraform.rc" - in WINDOWS in user %APPDATA% or ".terraformrc" all OTHERS OS in home directory: is a CLI configuration file which configures per user settings for CLI behaviours across all terraform working directories.
+"terraform.rc" - in WINDOWS in user %APPDATA% or ".terraformrc" all OTHERS OS in home directory: is a CLI configuration file which configures per user settings for CLI behaviors across all terraform working directories.

 Read option available in docs "terrafrorm cli-configs".